cosmos/cosmos-sdk/docs/clients/service-providers.md

 gaiacli keys add <your_key_name>
 ```

 You will be asked to create a passwords (at least 8 characters) for this key-pair.
-The command returns 4 informations:
+The command returns 5 informations:

 - `NAME`: Name of your key
+- `TYPE`: Type of your key, always `local`.
 - `ADDRESS`: Your address.
 Used to receive funds.
 - `PUBKEY`: Your public key.
 Useful for validators.
-- `Seed phrase`: 12-words phrase. **Save this seed phrase somewhere safe**.
+- `MNEMONIC`: 24-words phrase. **Save this mnemonic somewhere safe**.
 It is used to recover your private key in case you forget the password.

 You can see all your available keys by typing: